ghithi-code/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 5--->function that returns the nth node of a dlistint_t linked list.
 6---> function that returns the sum of all the data (n) of a dlistint_t linked list.
 7---> function that inserts a new node at a given position.
+8---> function that deletes the node at index index of a dlistint_t linked list.